xy2/cozystack-website/content/en/docs/getting-started/first-deployment.md

 Write a config for Cozystack, referring to the [bundles documentation](/docs/operations/bundles/) for configuration parameters.

 {{% alert color="warning" %}}
-:warning: make sure that to have the same settings specified in `patch.yaml` and `patch-controlplane.yaml` files.
+:warning: Make sure that settings like CIDRs and URLs match the corresponding settings specified in the Talos configuration.
 {{% /alert %}}

 ```yaml